aminem0/dwc-owl-rdf/README.md

 ## Test datasets

+- **Aulavik lemming nests**: A dataset about yearly visits to 10 plots in Aulavik national park where lemming nests were counted.
+The data, as a csv file was downloaded from the [Government of Canada website](https://open.canada.ca/data/en/dataset/23694c59-ceec-4042-9e23-370b82e792a2).
 - **Broke-West fish campaign**: the Darwin Core DataPackage was downloaded [from the test IPT](https://dwcdp-ipt.gbif-test.org/resource?r=broke-west-fish).
 - **Crop flower visit**: A dataset of visits of insects to flowering plants in a Japanese orchard.
 The dataset, as a sampling event Darwin Core Archive was downloaded [from the GBIF website](https://www.gbif.org/dataset/bbaca86c-f703-41fc-800a-fa301c0661fd).
 - **Insektmobilen**: The files were obtained from the Darwin Core DataPackage examples [GitHub repository](https://github.com/gbif/dwc-dp-examples/tree/master/survey/insektmobilen/output_data).
 The data were arranged so as to be csv files with utf-8 encoding as if they were in a DataPackage file.
 Also, some additional classes were considered, such as dwc:Agent and dwc:UsagePolicy.